-While brushing and flossing every day is the best way to keep your teeth clean and cavity-free, but did you know that you can add a little extra cleanliness by also watching what you eat and drink?
-The foods you eat and the drinks you drink can have an effect on the health of your teeth thanks to something called plaque.
+Brushing and flossing daily with the right tools is on of the best ways to keep your teeth clean and cavity-free, but did you know that you can add a little extra protection by watching what you eat and drink?
+That’s because the foods you eat and the beverages you drink can have an effect on the health of your teeth thanks to something called plaque.